 Psychiatric mental health nurse practitioners (PMHNPs) are in high demand in the United States.
-There are many reasons why this is so, including legislation that guarantees insurance coverage for mental health conditions, a severe shortage of psychiatric mental health professionals, and a large population of psychiatrists who are retiring from the profession.
+There are many reasons for this, including legislation that guarantees insurance coverage for mental health conditions, a severe shortage of psychiatric mental health professionals, and a large number of psychiatrists who are retiring from the profession.

 Psychiatric mental health nurse practitioners often intersect with the roles of psychologists, social workers, and psychiatrists.
-While all individuals practicing these disciplines conduct psychotherapy, only PMHNPs and psychiatrists may prescribe medication, and only psychiatrists train to conduct psychological testing.
-Prospective nurses often ask what a psychiatric mental health nurse practitioner is and what are the responsibilities?
-The following are the primary duties of PMHNPs.
+While all these professionals conduct psychotherapy, only PMHNPs and psychiatrists may prescribe medication, and only psychiatrists are trained to conduct psychological testing.

-- Assess the mental health needs of patients
+- Assessing the mental health needs of patients

-- Work with patients of all ages, from children to seniors
+- Working with patients of all ages, from children to seniors

-Psychiatric mental health nurse practitioners are found in several mental health specialties.
+Psychiatric mental health nurse practitioners are found in several mental health specialties, such as: